 How to survive in the JavaScript world as a Ruby programmer and stay sane (in 2017)

-Mateusz enjoyed a discussion panel about the current state of JavaScript world - from the Ruby developer perspective.
+Mateusz enjoyed a discussion panel about the current state of the JavaScript world - from the Ruby developer perspective.
 Numerous opinions have been raised about this in the past.

-The most controversial topic of the debate was about concepts in popular JS frameworks.
-Not everyone gets the hype about ReactJS, because of mixed HTML, JS and CSS code.
-On the other hand, Vue.js requires learning additional DSL and syntax which adds some complexity in comparison to native JavaScript methods.
-For internal apps we always use Ember.JS - in conjunction with Rails it just works :)
+The most controversial topic of the debate was concepts in popular JS frameworks.
+Not everyone gets the hype about ReactJS because of mixed HTML, JS, and CSS code.
+On the other hand, Vue.js requires learning additional DSL and syntax, which adds some complexity compared to native JavaScript methods.
+For internal apps, we always use Ember.JS - in conjunction with Rails, it just works :)

 The Overnight Failure

-• Remember that: Anything that can go wrong will go wrong - Murphy's Law
+- Remember that: Anything that can go wrong will go wrong - Murphy's Law

-• Remember that we won’t be judged for our mistakes
+- Remember that we won't be judged for our mistakes

-• Make sure that we understand exactly what happened
+- Make sure that we understand what happened exactly

-• Document our failures and solutions for them
+- Document our failures and solutions for them

-• Share the information about failures with others
+- Share the information about failures with others

 Let's imagine a sample failure scenario where all developers are able to deploy an app.

-Problem: Something has been changed with the deployment configuration and it wasn’t described carefully.
+Problem: Something has been changed with the deployment configuration, and it wasn't described carefully.

-Summary: If John had shared the information about the failure with a team notification (instead of only updating the guide), then James would not have the same problem.
+Summary: If John had shared the information about the failure with a team notification (instead of only updating the guide), then James would not have had the same problem.

 See you next year!